-When installed and operated in accordance with this Instruction Manual, the BMK 750-2000 and 5000~6000 comply with the NO_x emission standards outlined in: South Coast Air Quality Management District (SCAQMD), Rule 1146.2.
-In addition, the BMK 2500-6000 comply with the Bay Area Air Quality Management District regulation 9, Rule 7.
+When installed and operated in accordance with this Instruction Manual, these boilers comply with the NO_x emission standards outlined in: South Coast Air Quality Management District (SCAQMD), Rule 1146.2.
+In addition, the BMK 750 & 1000 comply with the Bay Area Air Quality Management District regulation 9, Rule 7.